 In 2006, the Papahānaumokuākea Marine National Monument is established on June 15 under President George W. Bush.

-And according to the mythology both created the Hawaiian Archipelago, the taro plant and all Hawaiian people.
+According to the mythology, both created the Hawaiian Archipelago, the taro plant and all Hawaiian people.

 This marine monument is the largest continuous protected area under the US flag and one of the largest marine preservation districts in the entire world.